basisbit/USDX/README.md

 Ask someone for help instead :)

 ## Getting Started
+This guide is for Mac OSX.<br>
+Check the orignal repo for instructions on how to compile on Windows & Linux.

 #### Prerequisites - Mac OSX (10.4 Mojave)
 - USDX is built using _Homebrew_ and official _FreePascal build_ (using its compiler _FPC_)